Learn how to read, create, update, and delete managed columns using the

 Update status managed column

-This mutation updates a managed status column via the API.
-You can also specify a set of fields to return metadata about the updated column.
+The update_status_managed_column mutation updates a managed status column via the API.
+You can specify which fields to return in the mutation response.

 mutation {